duckietown/duckietown-lx/ros-template/README.md

 Follow these instructions to run these activities.
 At the end will be instructions to submit the exercise.

-The final exercise counts towards grading and must be submitted for evaluation if you are pursuing the MOOC verified track.

 ## Phase 0: System update

 - 💻 Always make sure your Duckietown Shell is updated to the latest version.
 See [installation instructions](https://github.com/duckietown/duckietown-shell)